 iCarpool and Public Transit

 While iCarpool is not a public transit system, it may be used to complement public transit in cases such as there is no route to meet demand, the schedule of a particular route is infrequent, reduced services or excess demand along a corridor.
-At $0.26 per mile, iCarpool is much less expensive than ride for hire services and can provide a viable option that is complementary to public transit.
+With costs starting out as low as $1.50 per trip, iCarpool is much less expensive than ride for hire services and can provide a viable option that is complementary to public transit.

 If you’re an agency looking to complement public transit with a peer-to-peer model, talk to us and find out how we can help.
 Email firstname.lastname@example.org.